Ebedthan/xgt/README.md

 ```

 Searches GTDB for genomes matching a query string against one or more
 metadata fields.
-Pagination is automatic and parallel: queries on large
+Pagination is automatic and parallel, queries on large
 genera like *Escherichia* (52,000+ genomes) return complete results
 without truncation.
+Species-level queries with spaces in the name
+(e.g. `'s__Escherichia coli'`) are handled correctly via automatic
+URL encoding.

 **Options**